Windsack/systems-that-degrade-gracefully/degraded-mode.md

 Transitions into and out of degraded mode should be explicit.

 Design should define:

 - which signals or conditions trigger degradation
 - how long degradation is tolerated
 - how recovery is detected and validated

-Flapping between modes is often more harmful than staying degraded longer.
+Flapping between modes is often more harmful
+than staying degraded longer.

 ---

 ## Observability and communication

 Operators and downstream systems must be able to answer:

 - *What still works?*
 - *What no longer works?*
 - *How reliable is the remaining output?*

-Clear signaling of degraded state is essential, even if it complicates interfaces.
+Clear signalling of degraded state is essential,
+even if it complicates interfaces.

+Uncertainty should not be implied as precision.

 ---